Death by Dangerous Driving Compensation Guide 2023

 - drugs offences (minor offences)

 The Magistrates Court has jurisdiction to deal with charges, but they have limited authority to pass a maximum term of imprisonment of only 6 months.
-The Magistrates can, if they consider this sentence too short for the crime, refer the case up to the Crown Court for sentencing.
+If they consider this sentence too short for the crime, the Magistrates can refer the case up to the Crown Court for sentencing.

-A Crown Court can give a range of sentences which are serious including:
+A Crown Court can give a range of serious sentences, including:

 The punishment should fit the crime.
 But you cannot get more serious than causing the death of another person(s).
-However by being charged with the offence of dangerous driving is due to an accident or mistake rather than an intention to kill.
+However, being charged with dangerous driving is due to an accident or mistake rather than an intention to kill.

-An intention to kill someone is with what lawyers call ‘malice aforethought‘ a premeditated or intentional act to murder a person.
-So the easiest example is a criminal who plans weeks or months ahead to kill someone.
-The guilty mind is present and the execution is the act of killing i.e. stabbing or shooting etc. That is murder and thus a life sentence is appropriate.
+An intention to kill someone is with what lawyers call malice aforethought‘, a premeditated or intentional act to murder a person.
+So the easiest example is a criminal who plans weeks or months to kill someone.
+The guilty mind is present, and the execution is killing, i.e. stabbing or shooting, etc. That is murder, and thus a life sentence is appropriate.

 But causing death by dangerous driving in the UK is an ‘accident’.
 The driver did not intentionally go out that morning, day or night to kill someone.
-What the driver did was to drive his or her vehicle dangerously, the terms used could be recklessly by driving too fast for instance.
+The driver drove their vehicle dangerously; the terms used could be recklessly driving too fast, for instance.
 The standard test used by the Court under the Road Traffic Act 1988 is put simply as:

 ‘obvious to a competent and careful driver that driving the vehicle in its current state would be dangerous.’*